|

 Author: Stewart, Sir William & Webb, J. Watson editor

-Title: Altowan, or Indidents of Life & Adventure in Rocky
+Title: Altowan, or Indidents of Life & Adventure in Rocky Mountains

 Publisher: Harper & Brothers, 1846